 For connecting wirelessly to a smartphone, Bluetooth is really the only game in town.
 There are other, quite device specific, options, but Bluetooth brings both portability and cross-platform convenience.

 In addition, there are a couple of different design types to choose from.
 The first is the midi-size keyboard.
 This usually has full size keys, with media keys on the top row.
 F keys double up with the media, and are usually accessed via a Function (Fn) key.
 What these keyboards lack, as do most portable designs, is a number pad.
 The reason is simply one of size.
 Full size keyboards with a number pad are up to 18″ wide, which makes them too large for portable convenience.
 The compromise is to lose the number pad.

 In the last 2 or 3 years, there an acknowledgement that carrying any keyboard needs to be as convenient as possible.
 As a result, we are seeing more and more folding keyboards.
 These are usually hinged either down the middle or at points 1/4 of the width in from each end.
 It makes them a little thicker that a standard keyboard, when folded, but the do fold down to a size barely larger than the phone itself.

 Battery life might be a consideration, so check what the manufacturer claims for the time between charges.
 Having a portable wireless keyboard is pointless if, when you need it, there’s no juice in it.
 The good thing is that most tend to preserve the charge even when not in use for extended periods.

-Folding keyboards are an excellent idea if you find yourself working on airplanes, trains or wherever.
+Folding keyboards for smartphones are an excellent idea if you find yourself working on airplanes, trains or wherever.
 They require a little bit of an adjustment to if you are more familiar with a PC keyboard, but are a great standby.
 Bluetooth also means almost instant connections, and very good responsiveness.

 So useful are folding bluetooth keyboards, in fact, that you will never hear anybody complain about owning one of these things.